Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/USB/Class USBHIDKeyboard.rst

 NA

-.. note :: “USBHIDKeyboard.h” must be included to use the class function.
+.. note :: "USBHIDKeyboard.h" must be included to use the class function.

 --------------------------------